Anthony Strollo: Early years

-Anthony Strollo was born in New York City, the son of Calabrian immigrants Leone and Giovannina Nigro.
+Anthony Strollo was born in New York City, the son of Neapolitan immigrants Leone and Giovannina Nigro.
 Strollo grew up in Manhattan near the Manhattan Bridge.

 Strollo had two brothers, Emilio and Dominick.
 He married a woman named Edna Goldenberg, who bore him several children.
 Strollo was a cousin of Pittsburgh, Pennsylvania mobster Lenny Strollo and Dante Strollo, a member of the Youngstown, Ohio, Cosa Nostra family.

 Strollo was of medium height and weight with sandy brown hair.
 Associates described him as usually having a doleful look.
 Strollo's legitimate job was that of a real estate salesman.

 During Prohibition, Strollo gained a formidable reputation as a bootlegger and hitman.
 In the early to mid-1920s, Strollo worked for gang boss Giuseppe "Joe the Boss" Masseria.
 After the Castellammarese War began in 1931, Strollo defected to Masseria's rival, Salvatore Maranzano, and became a trusted lieutenant and gunman.